Kavyashree1203/Infosys_FreightQuote_AI/Milestone1/README.md

   - Email must be shaped like `ab@cd.ef` (at least 2 letters before the `@`, at least 2 letters between the `@` and the dot, at least 2 letters after the final dot).
   - Password must be at least 8 characters and include an uppercase letter, a lowercase letter, a number, and a special symbol.
 Confirm Password must match exactly.
 - **User Dashboard** — Welcomes the logged-in user by name, confirms JWT authentication, shows basic account details, and includes a Logout action that clears the session and returns to Login.
-- **Admin Dashboard** — A separate login using an admin username/password defined directly in code (not a signup account).
-Once logged in, it lists every registered user's username and email — password data is never displayed.
-It isn't linked in the navigation; it's reached only through a hidden URL flag (`?admin=1`) to keep it out of the public-facing UI.

 ## Tech Stack